jbachelet/sf-som-postman-collection/README.md

 4. Reuse the two products previously created in the setup, within the same order delivery group
 5. One order-level promotion

+#### :hash: Use case 04

+1. One single order insertion
+2. Account insertion (so each time, a new account is created by default)
+3. One single order delivery group, along with its order delivery method
+4. Two products insertion, within the same order delivery group
+5. No promotions
+6. Reserve inventory against the location configured, which need to exist on the org and on OCI

+#### :hash: Use case 05

+1. One single order insertion
+2. Reuse the account previously created in the setup
+3. One single order delivery group, along with its order delivery method
+4. Reuse the two products previously created in the setup, within the same order delivery group
+5. No promotions
+6. Reserve inventory against the location configured, which need to exist on the org and on OCI

 ### :new: Order summary

 #### :hash: Order Summary creation